 Benefits of Fat Pad Removal

 The Appearance Aspects of Buccal Fat Pad Removal produces a slenderizing, subtle thinning of the cheeks that draws more attention to the cheekbones and creates a more definitive contour — it is not a drastic change.

-The procedure itself is fairly simple and not overly-invasive.
-A small incision is made inside the mouth and the lump of fat is gently removed.
-There is usually some swelling for most patients afterwards — typically 2-4 days, but every Orange County patient is different.
+The procedure itself is fairly simple and not overly invasive.
+A small incision is made inside the mouth, and the fat lump is gently removed.
+There is usually some swelling for most patients afterwards — typically 2-4 days, but every patient is different.

 How A Buccal Fat Pad Extraction Procedure Is Performed